 Maria João Pires

 Maria João Pires (born in Lisbon, Portugal, 23 July 1944) is a Swiss pianist.
-Her first recital was at the age of five, and at the age of seven she was already playing Mozart piano concertos publicly.
+Her first recital was at the age of five, and at the age of seven, she was already playing Mozart piano concertos publicly.
 Two years later she received Portugal’s top prize for young musicians.
 In the following years, she studied with Campos Coelho at the Lisbon Conservatory, taking courses in composition, theory, and history of music.
 She continued her studies in Germany, first in the Musikakademie of Munich with Rosl Schmidt and then in Hanover with Karl Engel.

-International fame came in 1970, when she won the Beethoven Bicentennial Competition in Brussels.
-Subsequently she performed with major orchestras in Europe, America, Canada, Israel and Japan, interpreting works by Bach, Beethoven, Schumann, Schubert, Mozart, Brahms, Chopin and other classical and romantic composers.
+International fame came in 1970 when she won the Beethoven Bicentennial Competition in Brussels.
+Subsequently, she performed with major orchestras in Europe, America, Canada, Israel, and Japan, interpreting works by Bach, Beethoven, Schumann, Schubert, Mozart, Brahms, Chopin, and other classical and romantic composers.

 Her professionalism achieved worldwide recognition when a film (from 1999) was drawn to the attention of the press and went viral in 2013.
-At the start of a lunchtime concert in Amsterdam, she realised that she had rehearsed for a different Mozart concerto from the one the orchestra had started playing (Piano Concerto No.20 in D minor, K.466); quickly recovering, she played the concerto from memory (see the video below).
+At the start of a lunchtime concert in Amsterdam, she realized that she had rehearsed for a different Mozart concerto from the one the orchestra had started playing (Piano Concerto No.20 in D minor, K.466); quickly recovering, she played the concerto from memory (see the video below).

 At the highest levels of professional musicians, guest soloists are not always expected to rehearse with the accompanying orchestra ahead of time, especially for a “casual” concert setting.
 For formal concerts, this would never occur, due to multiple mandatory rehearsals ahead of time (not to mention the dress rehearsal).

 Pires performed at the BBC Proms in 2010.
-In an interview beforehand, she said that after 60 years of recitals and concerts she had cut back her performances but was non-committal about retirement.
+In an interview beforehand, she said that after 60 years of recitals and concerts, she had cut back her performances but was non-committal about retirement.

 Since September 2012, she has been a “Master in residence” at the Queen Elisabeth Music Chapel (Waterloo, Belgium), where she teaches piano to young talented pianists from all over the world.